From Ohio History Central

 The Bank of the United States sued Osborn for the return of the additional 100,000 dollars.
 The federal government contended that Osborn violated a court order prohibiting him from taxing the Bank of the United States.
 Osborn claimed that he was not properly served with the court order.
 The federal circuit court ruled in favor of the Bank of the United States, and federal marshals immediately seized 98,000 dollars from the Ohio treasury.
 Osborn had paid his tax agents two thousand dollars for collecting the tax, and this money still remained in dispute.
 In 1824, the case reached the United States Supreme Court.
 In Osborn v.
 Bank of the United States, the Supreme Court ruled in favor of the Bank and of the United States.
 Ohio returned the two thousand dollars still in dispute.

 The Panic of 1819 and the Banking Crisis left many Ohioans destitute.
 Thousands of people lost their land due to their inability to pay off their mortgages.
-United States factory owners also had a difficult time competing with earlier-established factories in Europe.
-Many American people could not afford the factories' goods due to the lack of money in circulation.
-The United States did not fully recover from the Banking Crisis and the Panic of 1819 until the mid 1820s.
+United States factory owners also had a difficult time competing with earlier established factories in Europe.
+Many people in the U.S. could not afford the factories' goods due to the lack of money in circulation.
+The United States did not fully recover from the Banking Crisis and the Panic of 1819 until the mid-1820s.
 These economic problems contributed immensely to the rise of Andrew Jackson.
-Many Americans viewed Jackson as one of them.
-He argued against the Bank of the United States, a message many Americans and Ohioans wanted to hear.
+Many in the U.S. viewed Jackson as one of them.
+He argued against the Bank of the United States, a message many in the U.S. and Ohio wanted to hear.